What is Life Insurance in New Zealand?

 AIA Insurance

-AIA is one of New Zealand's largest life insurers with approximately 25% market share.
+AIA is one of New Zealand's larger life insurers in this category.
 They offer comprehensive life, trauma, income protection, and health insurance products.
-AIA is known for their Vitality program, which rewards healthy living with premium discounts up to 25%, premium holidays, and other benefits.
-Their premiums are competitive, particularly for their bundled policies combining multiple insurance types.
+AIA is known for their Vitality program, which rewards healthy living with premium discounts, premium holidays, and other benefits — confirm current eligibility and benefit levels with the insurer.
 AIA has strong financial stability ratings and efficient claims processing.

 Southern Cross Life